-On our final full day, we’ll pass through Woodley Tunnel (167 yards), then Hyde Bank Tunnel (308 yards) and Marple Aqueduct before we pen up the famous 16 Marple Locks .
+On our final full day, we’ll pass through Woodley Tunnel (167 yards), then Hyde Bank Tunnel (308 yards) and Marple Aqueduct before we pen through the famous 16 Marple Locks .
 It’s here our guests will leave us at Marple Junction to return home or continue their travels independently.

 Wakefield to Marple